jalcine/vimrc/README.markdown

 all and start clean.

-Some key points I chose to make was to investigate which options are _already_ set to sensible values in Neovim.
+Some key points I chose to make was to investigate which options are _already_ set to sensible values in NeoVim.

 ## Objectives